Tocotrienol: Comparison to tocopherols

 Tocotrienols have only a single chiral center—the 2' carbon on the chromanol ring, which is where the isoprenoid tail is attached.
-Unlike the tocopherols, which have additional chiral centers along their saturated tail chain, the unsaturated chain of the tocotrienols instead have double-bonds at this sites.
+Unlike the tocopherols, which have additional chiral centers along their saturated tail chain, the unsaturated chain of the tocotrienols instead have double-bonds at these sites.
 Tocotrienols extracted from plants are always dextrorotatory stereoisomers, signified as d-tocotrienols.
 In theory, (levorotatory; l-tocotrienol) forms of tocotrienols could exist as well, which would have a 2S rather than 2R configuration at the molecules' single chiral center, but unlike synthetic, dl-alpha-tocopherol, the marketed tocotrienol dietary supplements are all d-tocotrienol extracts from palm or annatto oils.

-Tocotrienol studies confirm anti-oxidation, anti-inflammatory potentials and suggest anti-cancer effects better than the common forms of tocopherol due to their chemical structure.
-Scientists have suggested tocotrienols are better antioxidants than tocopherols.
+Research suggests tocotrienols are better antioxidants than tocopherols.
 It has been proposed that the unsaturated side-chain in tocotrienols causes them to penetrate tissues with saturated fatty layers more efficiently than tocopherol.
 Lipid ORAC values are highest for δ-tocotrienol.
-However that study also says: "Regarding α-tocopherol equivalent antioxidant capacity, no significant differences in the antioxidant activity of all vitamin E isoforms were found."
+However, that study also says: "Regarding α-tocopherol equivalent antioxidant capacity, no significant differences in the antioxidant activity of all vitamin E isoforms were found."

 Metabolism and bioavailability

-The metabolism and thus the bioavailability of tocotrienols are not well understood and simply increasing the intake of tocotrienols might not increase tocotrienol levels in the body.

-α-Tocopherol interference

-Various studies have shown that alpha-tocopherol interferes with tocotrienol benefits.
-High levels of α-tocopherol increase cholesterol production.